jlwalker-dev/MyBiz/README.md

 I'm very happy with the SQL library and as long as your script doesn't use some advanced features (like derived joins), then you can write VFP select statements and the script will be modified for SQL Server or MySQL as needed.
 There will be a whole section dedicated to explaining what you can and can't do with the VFP scripts and what you need to do if you want to use those advanced features.
 Hoever, over 95% of the SQL statements in the MyBiz system will in VFP, SQL Server, and MySQL without alteration.

+**One final note:**  I found an easy to use form resize code which was freely released and works well.
+While it will be in the initial upload, most forms will have a property set to prevent resizing because there are minor changes needed to make a form resize correcly.

+Jon Walker

 ## 2023/01/23 - Introduction
 Back in the 1980's, I created a package that I named Simply Retail which was a basic Inventory, Point of Sale, and Reporting system that I gave away to people who bought a computer from my store.
 It was written in FoxPro DOS 2.6 and was used by several small businesses.
 Eventually, a new job and moving to another state caused me to quit developing it and eventually support, letting it wither away.
 However, I always considered that a worthy project that gave me real life experience writing business software.